 Photo: John Fowler, Lone Tree

-Breaking News – Today (December 4, 2017) the US government will announce plans to reduce the size of the Bears Ears National Monument.
-We will be updating this page and our wiki.
+Breaking News – Today (December 4, 2017) the US government announced plans to reduce the size of the Bears Ears National Monument.
+We will be updating this page.

 Spotlight on Responsible Travel

 Responsible travel (read Imagine Bears Ears as a responsible tourism model) has the potential of expanding livelihoods and conserving cultural and natural heritage in rural areas.
 That said, communication has often been lackluster.
 Visitors are told to stay away or nothing at all.
 Here’s to a commitment to a better understanding of Bears Ears, on our list of must-visit places.
 We can discuss this further during February’s Responsible Travel Week.